arcusmaximus/TrRebootModTools/Documentation.md

 > [!TIP]
 > This window is also shown if the mod contains only one variation, which can be useful
 > if you have no variations but still want to present users with e.g. a readme before installing.

+## Hook tool

+The hook tool launches the selected game and hooks into it to offer various "live" features.
+It has a few requirements:

+- It's only been tested on the Steam editions of the games.
+- The game must have the latest version (so make sure you're not on an old beta).
+- ROTTR and SOTTR must have DirectX 12 enabled.

+For convenience, you may want to disable the Fullscreen option so you can place the game window and the hook tool window next to each other.

+The features are as follows:

+### File logging

+The tool logs every file that the game reads from the .tiger archives.
+This lets you more easily find the .drm containing the model you'd like to modify (or for SOTTR, the .wem containing a particular sound or voice line).

+### Animation logging

+For SOTTR, the tool also logs every animation that the game plays.

+### Live mod reloading

+This feature lets you see your latest changes ingame without having to restart the game.
+You can use it as follows:

+- Click the button at the top to select the folder of the mod you're working on.
+This will install the folder as a temporary mod.
+(It will be uninstalled again when you close the tool.)
+- Make some changes in the folder, e.g. export an updated model from Blender or save a texture.
+  The tool will automatically detect this change and reinstall the mod.
+- Make the game reload the changed resources from the mod.
+For outfits, this can be done by going to a campsite, switching to a different outfit, and then switching back to the one you're working on.

+### Material editing

+A .trXmaterial file contains texture references, shader references, and parameters for those shaders.
+The parameters determine things like tinting and specularity, so it can be interesting to modify them to get the exact look you want — but sadly, they're unnamed, so it's hard to find out which parameter does what.

+Previously, modders had to blindly patch the parameters with a hex editor and then restart the game to see if anything changed, but with the hook tool, you can now change a number and see the effect instantly.

+You can use the material editor as follows:

+- Click the button at the top to select the folder of the mod you're working on.
+This will list the .trXmaterial files in that folder.
+(If you want to edit additional materials, simply copy them into the folder and the list will refresh automatically.)
+- Select a material — this will list its render passes.
+- Select a render pass — this will list the parameters of the shader for that pass.
+- Each parameter consists of four numbers.
+You can change a number by dragging left and right on it, or by clicking it and typing a new value.
+Any changes will be instantly reflected ingame.
+- Changed parameters are hilighted with a yellow background.
+You can click the "Revert changes" button to reset the parameters for the current render pass to their original values.
+- Once you're happy with your changes, you can click the "Save" button to write them to the material file, which is then ready to ship with your mod.

 ## Appendix 1: Outfit reference